 Connected cars are automobiles with built-in cellular data connections designed to power a range of services including in-car WiFi connectivity.
-These options are becoming mainstream features on new vehicles and will likely become standard equipment on all new vehicles.
+These options are becoming mainstream features on new vehicles and will likely become standard equipment on all new vehicles going forward.

 Because these systems rely on outside internet connections, car manufacturers are partnering with cellular equipment and service providers to supply cellular-based data solutions.
 There are no existing standards, so features and cellular plan availability will depend on the specific vehicle's model and year.

-Vehicles with this feature come equipped with equipment and services provided by OnStar, Entire, SYNC Connect, and others, backed with data plans available from the carriers, primarily AT&T and Verizon.
+Vehicles with this feature come equipped with equipment and services provided by manufacturer connectivity and telematics services, such as OnStar, Entire, SYNC Connect, and others, backed with data plans available from the carriers, primarily AT&T.

 This is a rapidly changing and evolving market.